-- Applicants can write the mature student testing in English that meets the minimum standards for admission (available through testing services)
+- Applicants can write the mature student testing in English and Mathematics that meets the minimum standards for admission (available through testing services) - available from Georgian College.
+For a complete listing please contact the Office of the Registrar.

 Non-secondary school applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
 Mature applicants must meet all program specific prerequisites including all selection criteria; equivalencies are stated above.
 Applicants who are unsure whether they meet admission requirements should contact the Office of the Registrar.
 In addition, those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
 Refer to Section 2.5 and 2.6 of the Academic Calendar for further details.